 - You can take one out at the same time you take out a first mortgage

-- So they have access to cash if and when needed
+- Many homeowners open HELOCs so they have access to cash if and when needed

 In the case of the piggyback second, you would likely have the first mortgage lender point you in the direction of a second mortgage lender.

-And by that, I mean they’d likely have a lending partner they work with that only offers second mortgages.
+By that, I mean they’d likely have a lending partner they work with that only offers second mortgages.

-They would probably facilitate the transaction to ensure everything ran smoothly between the two lenders, handling all the paperwork so you wouldn’t have to do twice the amount of work, or even interact with the loan officer or loan originator at the other bank.
+They would facilitate the transaction to ensure everything ran smoothly between the two lenders, handling all the paperwork so you wouldn’t have to do twice the amount of work.

 The same goes with mortgage brokers – they’re typically able to line up financing for a first and second mortgage with two different lenders concurrently.

 You would still need to be underwritten by the second lender, as you would the first, and gain approval and close on the loan at the same time the first mortgage closes.
-You may even have to pay an appraisal fee to that lender as well.
+You may even need to pay an appraisal fee to that lender as well.

 However, the process should be a lot easier and faster if it’s a standalone second such as a home equity loan or HELOC.
+Less paperwork and fewer fees too.

 But you can expect the same basic underwriting criteria, such as income, asset, and employment verification, along with a credit pull.